aligorex/landtemplates/README.md

 # landtemplates
-there is collection of landing templates which can be easily customized in any html editor. just change text, change background, put google analytics and launch your landing
+there is collection of landing page templates which can be easily downloaded, customized in any html editor. just change text, change background, put google analytics, check in google search console, launch landing.